 Dr. Rudd has a PhD in Marketing from the Stanford Graduate School of Business.
 She also has a BA in Business Administration (with a specialization in Marketing) from the Michael G. Foster School of Business at the University of Washington.
 Dr. Rudd's research interests include the study of temporal perceptions, affect (mood and emotions), well-being, prosocial behaviors, and goal pursuit.
-Her research has appeared in the Journal of Consumer Psychology, Psychological Science, and the Journal of Experimental Social Psychology.
+Her research has appeared in the Journal of Consumer Research, Journal of Consumer Psychology, Psychological Science, and the Journal of Experimental Social Psychology.

 - Time Perception

 Areas of Expertise

 - Brilen, Donnel, Melanie Rudd, and Jennifer Aaker (forthcoming), "Cultivating Optimism: How to Frame Your Future during a Health Challenge," Journal of Consumer Research.

 - Rudd, Melanie, Jennifer Aaker, and Michael I. Norton (2014), "Getting the Most out of Giving: Concretely-framing a Prosocial Goal Maximizes Happiness," Journal of Experimental Social Psychology, 54 (September), 11-24.